Open-Up/projects_s02/README.md

 # Second semester projects

+## Student modification

+Students are expected to modify this document :

+ - in order to register themselves in a team
+ - in order to register their team in a project

+To do so, please **fork** this project. **Watch** this project too, it is going to be important for solving conflicts

+When it is done, make your modifications.
+Then commit it and open a pull request.

+ - I will instantly validate teams.
+ - I will give 1 day for other people to contest your project choice.
+You then have to discuss in comments.
+I will then merge when an agreement is met.

+I advice to make two separated PRs for teams and projects.

+Other advice : Do not all register as team 1. ;-)

 ## Second semester project objectives

  - Being able to report to a manager about my work following a method